 See the Case studies page for examples of successful solar installation.

 Renewable energy can be stored in many forms, offering businesses a number of advantages.
 Battery storage allows for an increase in the capacity of onsite renewables when grid electricity would otherwise need to be purchased.
 Battery storage also lets a business access grid electricity when relatively inexpensive (off-peak).
 It provides back-up in the event of a power outage.

 Lithium-ion is a widespread rechargeable battery technology, powering everything from smartphones to grid scale storage facilities.
 Use in commercial and transport applications is expected to become cost-effective within the next few years.

 Due to concerns about environmental impacts and expected material shortages, new technologies are being explored by Australian companies and universities to complement lithium-ion batteries in larger scale applications.
-These include the following:
+These include:

-Gel-based zinc-bromine batteries – Australian company Gelion is developing these for residential and commercial applications with performance comparable with lithium-ion batteries.
+- Gel-based zinc-bromine batteries are being developed by Australian company Gelion for residential and commercial applications, with performance comparable with lithium-ion batteries.

 See the CEC guide to installing a battery storage system.

 Wind power uses turbines to convert kinetic wind energy into electricity.
 Wind energy is responsible for producing more than 30% of renewable power across Australia.
 It remains the cheapest source of large-scale renewable energy.

 Continuous innovations in design have kept wind power at the forefront of the renewable energy wave.
 Turbines have become more efficient, with rotor diameters and hub heights increased to capture more energy per turbine.